 From a marketing standpoint, this means we also need to do a good job of speaking to the high-level value of Airtable, while also touching on the specifics of illustrative use cases to make those value propositions more tangible.

-How different is it working as a product manager in an established company vs. a startup?
+How different is it working as a product manager in an established vs. a startup?
 What are the critical skills/experience/mindset that a product manager needs to develop if he/she wants to transition from corporates to startups?

 I think the biggest difference is that a PM (well really, any employee) at a tiny startup must wear many many more hats than they would at a bigger company.
-There’s also less definition around what your role exactly is–both the company and your job are still in a formative, self-discovering adolescent phase.
+There’s also less definition around what your role exactly is--both the and your job are still in a formative, self-discovering adolescent phase.

-I think the most important attributes to succeed in a transition from big to small company are: scrappiness, ability to quickly learn and adapt, and an indefatigable level of energy and passion.
+I think the most important attributes to succeed in a transition from big to small are: scrappiness, ability to quickly learn and adapt, and an indefatigable level of energy and passion.

 What is your process like for telling a story on a website or landing page (Deciding what is most important, what order things should be shown, how to visualize specific elements?
 Would be very curious what rhetoric strategies you've discovered that work best.

 This is a fun one because we’ve had countless internal debate about it.
-I think there’s a few competing philosophies, each of which has merit One is to try and frontload as much information on the splash page as possible–helping the customer make a highly informed decision before signing up.
+I think there’s a few competing philosophies, each of which has merit One is to try and frontload as much information on the splash page as possible--helping the customer make a highly informed decision before signing up.

 All signups are then typically more qualified and more likely to convert to engagement/revenue.
 The other is to just try and intrigue the customer into signing up (Slack used to have a very simple landing page with nothing but a picture of a NASA rover on it, for instance).